Non-Editable Graphs

 GraphViewerInputMode can be useful in various circumstances:

-In principle GraphViewerInputMode is very similar to GraphEditorInputMode, but lacks the functionality to change the structure of the graph interactively.
-By default it is configured with gestures that allow easy exploration of static graphs.
+In principle GraphViewerInputMode is very similar to GraphEditorInputMode, but it lacks the functionality to change the structure of the graph interactively.
+By default, it is configured with gestures that allow easy exploration of static graphs.
 However, core interaction features of GraphEditorInputMode that do not change the graph — such as selection, the ability to react to clicks on items, have context menus, or tooltips — are exactly the same in GraphViewerInputMode.